jaehyeonpy/hospital_info_system/README.md

 <br>

-the swagger document is like the below, in the case of inserting fixture to the WAS:
+the swagger document is like the below, in the case of inserting fixture to the WAS, you can see it through 127.0.0.1:8001/swagger from your host by default:

 <img src='hosp-info-sys-swagger.png'></img>